 Recipe

-Oven Baked Teriyaki Salmon
+Easy Baked Teriyaki Salmon

 Print Pin RateIngredients

-- 1 lb salmon filet, skin on
+- 1 lb salmon fillet skin on; see notes for other options

 - ½ cup Teriyaki sauce store bought or homemade